 The easiest way to buy a domain name from the 123 Reg home page is by using our domain search feature.
 Simply enter your search term and we will show you what domain names and extensions are available for you.

-Our search tool will show you a range of potential domain names based on your search term; we'll show you our current best deals and promos, popular domain types, and if you are looking for a more specific domain type, domain names based on location or industry.
+Our search tool will show you a range of potential domain names based on your search term.
+We’ll show you our current best deals and promos, popular domain types and, if you’re looking for a more specific domain type, domain names based on location or industry.

 Can I change my Domain Name after I've ordered it?